inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

   the incoming request.
 * `message` - A markdown string displayed to the user while the test is waiting.
 * `timeout` - The number of seconds the test will wait.
+If `timeout` is not specified, it defaults to **300 seconds**.

+#### Wait Modal

+While a test is waiting, a modal dialog is displayed to the user with the message defined in the `wait` call.
+The modal includes a **Cancel** button, which is the only way to end a waiting test run from the UI.

+If a `timeout` is provided, the modal displays a live countdown of the remaining seconds.
+When the countdown reaches zero, the test run expires and will no longer respond to incoming requests — the only option at that point is to click **CANCEL** to end the run and try again.

 [`wait` in the API
 docs](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method)